 Part two: the electricity unit rate

 Your electricity unit rate is the second part of your electricity charge.
 It is calculated in cost per kilowatt hour (kWh).
-This is the charge that is applied for each kilowatt of electricity you use an hour.
+This is a standard unit of measurement that would keep a 1,000 watt appliances running for one hour.

 Getting an idea of the average kWh charge is difficult.
 We’ve found that a number of sources estimate it to be about 14.37p per kWh.
 According to Global Petrol Prices, which has up-to-date figures, it’s 19p.
 However, if my electricity bill is anything to go by, 14p is a better estimate.
 (That is, unless my electricity company has decided to charge well below market rate, which I don’t believe.)